trudged

 双语例句

-她小心翼翼地走了过去,然后费力地爬上山坡,从这里到“十二橡树”村只有大约半英里了。 - He trudged wearily along the path.
+她小心翼翼地走了过去,然后费力地爬上山坡,从这里到“十二橡树”村只有大约半英里了。 - Father and daughter trudged along in the blazing desert.